Mississippi EBT Deposit Schedule for 2025

 21st of the month: Case numbers ending in 95–99

-If your household also receives TANF cash assistance, those funds are loaded onto the same EBT card on your scheduled day.
+If you receive TANF cash assistance, those benefits are loaded onto the same EBT card.
+The funds appear on your scheduled SNAP deposit dates, following the same EBT payment schedule.

 How to Find Your Case Number

-Your case number is printed on official notices from the DHS.
-If you cannot find these documents, there are a few other simple ways to retrieve your number.
+Your case number is printed on most official correspondence you receive from the DHS.
+If you need to locate it, there are a few straightforward ways to find this information.

-Look for it on any DHS approval or renewal notices you have received.
+Look for the number on any approval or renewal notices sent by the DHS.

 How to Check Your EBT Deposit Status in Mississippi

-Download the Benny app to your phone.
-After you sign up with your phone number or email and link your card, the app displays your real-time SNAP and EBT Cash balance.
-You can also get cash back on eligible groceries at stores that participate.
+Benny: Download the app to a smartphone.
+After you sign up with your phone or email, enter your zip code, and link your card, you can view your real-time SNAP and EBT cash balance.
+The app also provides access to cashback on eligible grocery purchases.

 Download the app